UoB-CS-Algorithms-II/uob-cs-algorithms-ii.github.io/help.markdown

 ### Which problem class group am I in?

 This should appear in your Outlook calendar.
-If it doesn't, a spreadsheet of all groups is available [here](https://uob-my.sharepoint.com/:x:/g/personal/fz19826_bristol_ac_uk/Efamu1tlvqdCmVcozY0HNNgBAfbD6YM4KNuQ6oToDFGMEQ?e=NDyJwQ) with one sheet per group (requires UoB login).

 ### Can I change my problem class group?

-Yes, if you have a good reason - just email me.
+Yes, if you have a good reason - just email me to let me know.

 ### Wait, the Q&A is completely anonymous?
 And I can submit images via Padlet? \*Grins malevolently\*